BestEnemies/AIiLight/REST-API.md

 The **AiLight** firmware has a powerful [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) interface, which acts as a simple web service.
 Use it as your tool for those situations where you don't have/want to use MQTT.
 This REST API will help you to use your light as you like it, by integrating it into apps, websites or something else.

 # Requests
-The **AiLight** REST API accepts requests over HTTP at http://<your_ailight_ip_address_or_hostname_here>/api.
+The **AiLight** REST API accepts requests over HTTP at `http://<your_ailight_ip_address_or_hostname_here>/api`.
 All POST requests must use a JSON body with the Content-Type header set to 'application/json'.

-*NOTE: Be aware that TSL/SSL is currently not implemented, meaning all traffic is transmitted unencrypted!*
+*NOTE: Be aware that TSL/SSL is currently not supported, meaning all traffic is transmitted unencrypted, including your API Key!*

 ## Authentication
 The **AiLight** REST API requires an applicative API Key.
 Your API Key can be found/defined in the settings page of the Web UI.
 Keep in mind that this key has full control of your light, so please keep it private.